 I created the sign using my Cricut Explore and Cricut Stencil Vinyl.
 I decided to paint the words onto the sign rather than using vinyl to give it a more distressed and rustic look.
-Below you can check out how I made the sign and also see how to make the shamrock banner and grab the free template.
+Below you can check out how I made the sign!
+I also have a tutorial for making the Scrap Fabric Shamrock Banner plus a free template for the shamrocks!

 - Wooden board – I used two boards from Michael’s Craft store glued together